 Another key problem is that diagnosis may not be valid.
 In the past doctors assumed that they were illnesses and we would soon find clear biological explanations for each of them.
 However, scientists have not been able to find the biological causes of depression, schizophrenia, generalised anxiety disorder or any of the other ‘functional’ psychiatric diagnoses.
 This means psychiatric diagnosis is really only a name for symptoms that tend to group together.
 For example, depression is the combination of sadness, low energy and loss of libido.

-Most psychiatrists now agree that psychological problems are, at least partially, a result of our past experiences and the environment that we are in.
+Most psychiatrists now agree that psychological problems are, at least partially, a result of our past experiences and our environment.
 If you would like to read more about the diagnosis debate this article in the New York Times gives a good overview.
-This article in the prestigious journal, Nature, discusses the problems with diagnosis and how researchers are trying to make changes.
+This article in the prestigious journal, Nature, also discusses the problems with diagnosis and how researchers are trying to make changes.

 Formulation not Diagnosis

-Instead of diagnosis the British Psychological Society recommends an approach, that I use, called ‘Formulation’.
-Initially, I will ask questions and listen to your story.
+The British Psychological Society recommends the use of ‘Formulation’ as an alternative or supplement to diagnosis.
+All of our psychologists at Share Resolve use this approach.
+Initially, we ask questions and listen to your story.
 Then we work together to decide how your difficulties started and what might be stopping them from going away.
 We consider how your past experiences may have affected you, what strengths you may have and how the situation you are in, or the people you are with, might be influencing you.
-If you don’t agree with the formulation (i.e the explanation for why you are having difficulty) then we continuing working on it until it does make sense.
+If you don’t agree with the formulation then we continue working on it together until it does make sense.

 A good formulation helps us decide what we need to do to.
-I can teach you new skills to break the problematic patterns and replace them with better ways of coping.
+We can teach you new skills to break the problematic patterns and replace them with better ways of coping.

 For more information about common difficulties and how to deal with them please access our ‘Information & Advice‘ section.
-If you would like to meet with me please see my page on how to ‘arrange a consultation‘.
+If you would like to meet with any of our psychologists please see our ‘arrange a consultation‘ section.